firstrateconcepts/FusionOfSouls/README.md

 **Release/Patch to `next-release` process**

 This mimics the `current-release` process using the `working` branch as the source of new code.
-The main difference is that the tag and release are not created and it's shipped to the Beta branch on Steam.
+The main difference is that the tag and release are marked as pre-release, and it's shipped to the Beta branch on Steam.